“Tower Heist” Movie Review

 Ben Stiller (as Josh Kovacs) and Eddie Murphy (as Slide) have a tendency to over act and get loud for no reason.
 Not here.
 They are both controlled (well…as controlled as Murphy can be) and terrific!

-Stiller is the general manger of a fancy high rise apartment building in New York City (the credits at the end thank Trump…so the building could be Trump Towers).
+Stiller is the general manger of a fancy high rise apartment building in New York City (the credits at the end thank the Orange asshole…so the building could be Orange Towers).
 The staff takes very good care of the inhabitants, and do not accept tips.

 One day, the FBI shows up and arrests Arthur Shaw (played by Alan Alda) for fraud (a la Madoff).
 Unfortunately, Stiller had placed his trust in Shaw and the employees of the Tower lost their retirement, and some lost much more.